formkit/docs-content/guides/create-a-tailwind-theme.md

 ## Creating a configurable FormKit theme

 By following the instructions below we will create a theme like the ones available at [https://themes.formkit.com](https://themes.formkit.com).
-This includes support for variable configuration options if you as a theme author want to provide them.
+This includes support for user-configurable variables if you choose to provide them.

 ::ArticleCard
 ---